saltstack/salt/doc/glossary.rst

         A minion which does not require a Salt master to operate.
 All configuration is local. *See also*: :conf_minion:`file_client`.

+    Master Tops
+        A system for the master that allows hooks into external systems to generate top file data.

     Mine
         A facility to collect arbitrary data from minions and store that data on the master.
 This data is then available to all other minions.